rgomide/react-native-web-lessons/03-navigation-between-screens/README.md

 - User Details
 - About

-The main screen should be the Login screen and the image bellow shows the mockup of this project with navigation details:
+The main screen should be the Login screen and the image below shows the mockup of this project with navigation details:

 ![](../assets/2022-09-16-13-51-52.png)